A workpiece undergoes different machining operations during a manufacturing process, which often renders its surface rough.

 Fabrication and construction industries commonly utilize this type of grinding tool.

-Its applications are similar to an angle grinder.
-However, it is more prevalent in hobbyist applications due to its low cost.
+Die grinders are similar to angle grinders.
+However, it is more prevalent in hobbyist applications due to its low cost and small size.

 Cabinet makers often employ this grinder for woodworking and related operations.